Andcart/sola-dk/README.md

 ### 4. Install Dependencies

-Create a `requirements.txt` file in the project root with the following content:
+Create a `requirements.txt` file in the project root.
+This is a standard way to manage project dependencies.

 ```
 web3